Concept of Distros

 The GNU/Linux OS and applications has the following sub-systems (over simplified) under the hood.

-Is a small program stored in the MBR (Master Boot Record) that helps to load an operating system into memory1.
+The computer firmware loads an operating system into memory.
+The BIOS (Basic Input Output System) uses a boot loader which is a small program stored in the MBR (Master Boot Record) to help load the operating system into memory1.

 Examples: GRUB (GRand Unified Bootlader) and LILO (LInux LOader).